Petronella Robotics / Overview

 This pillar is the overview.
 Each spoke below answers a more specific buyer question.
 If you know what you are looking for, jump straight in.
 If you do not, the FAQ further down or a 15-minute call with us is the fastest path.

-The Petronella robotics practice is organized around three layers: a hardware spoke that documents the platform we operate, a solutions spoke that documents the engagement model, and a set of industries spokes that document how the practice maps to defense, research-university, and healthcare-research contexts.
+The Petronella robotics practice is organized around three layers: a hardware spoke that documents the platform we operate, a solutions spoke that documents the engagement model, and a set of industries spokes that document how the practice maps to defense, research-university, healthcare-research, and industrial contexts.
 Every spoke links back here; this pillar links down to all of them.
 Use whichever entry point matches how you are evaluating us.

 Reachy Mini hardware specs